Newdeebee/Getting-and-Cleaning-Data-Course-Project/README.md

 ##Part2
-# Need step is to read all the values that are available
+# Next step is to read all the values that are available
 colNames = colnames(Combined)

 #Need to get a subset of all the mean and standards and the correspondongin activityID and subjectID